Synthetixio/js-monorepo/v3/docs/docs/protocol/technical-reference/smart-contracts.md

 function marketReportedBalance(uint256 marketId) external view returns (uint256)
 ```

-gets the total balance of the market
+gets the total balance of the

 ### marketTotalBalance